watchdealer-pavel/pavels-swiftbar-npm-scripts/README.md

 - Check PROJECT_PATH is correct using the configuration helper
 - Test manually: `cd ~/your-project && npm run dev`
 - Check server logs for detailed error messages
+- Verify Homebrew is in PATH (plugin includes this automatically)

 ### Wrong command?
 Use the configuration helper or edit the plugin and change `DEV_COMMAND="npm run dev"` to your command (e.g. `npm run start` or `yarn dev`)